Kekilla0/whisper-dialog/README.md

 Default Use
 WhisperDialog.newDialog();

 ![In Action](https://i.gyazo.com/89ea3a782c46e1da89a5351e44987d6c.gif)

 Advanced Use
-WhisperDialog.newDialog({
-  user : `USER ID TO SEND WHISPER DIALOG TO`, content : `CONTENT OF THE DIALOG`, title : `TITLE OF THE DIALOG`, skipDialog : true/false, //will skip Client Dialog, automatically pushing information to user chatWhisper : true/false //will send a whisper as well as a whisper dialog to the user, mirrors check box in Client Dialog });
+1. user : `USER ID TO SEND WHISPER DIALOG TO`,
+2. content : `CONTENT OF THE DIALOG`,
+3. title : `TITLE OF THE DIALOG`,
+4. skipDialog : true/false, //will skip Client Dialog, automatically pushing information to user
+5. chatWhisper : true/false //will send a whisper as well as a whisper dialog to the user, mirrors check box in Client Dialog

 ![In Action](https://i.gyazo.com/546475532d233ba3f4c3a08bda38c348.gif)

 # Support